You are here

-We offer world-class academics with opportunities to receive broad training in major chemistry fields, apply modern techniques to solving chemistry problems, acquire a thorough understanding of tools and theories, learn from world-renowned faculty, and access state-of-the-art equipment needed for top-notch chemistry research.
+We offer world-class academics with opportunities to receive broad training in major chemistry fields; apply modern techniques to solving chemistry problems; acquire a thorough understanding of tools and theories; learn from world-renowned faculty; and access state-of-the-art equipment needed for top-notch chemistry research.

-Our re-imagined and innovative teaching repertoire includes online courses, hybrid or flipped classrooms that combine online learning with in-class focused, interactive learning activities, and problem-based and guided-inquiry laboratories.
-We have pioneered a uniquely designed analytical curriculum and laboratory and advanced chemical biology laboratory.
+Our re-imagined and innovative teaching repertoire includes online courses, hybrid, or flipped classrooms that combine online learning with in-class focused, interactive learning activities, and problem-based and guided-inquiry laboratories.
+We have pioneered a uniquely designed analytical curriculum and laboratory, and advanced chemical biology laboratory.

 You have opportunities to work with faculty and student researchers who are on the leading edge of chemistry research, including theoretical, organic, inorganic, physical, biological, analytical, polymer, and environmental chemistry.
 Nearly 60 percent of our undergraduates participate in research, and it is common for undergraduates to be authors on research papers published in leading scientific journals.

-Our research opportunities are collaborative and multi-disciplinary and includes eight multi-disciplinary research centers funded by the National Science Foundation, National Institutes of Health, and Department of Energy, and medical, pharmaceutical, and materials research in collaboration with the University’s world-class Medical School and other top-ranked science and engineering programs in the College of Science & Engineering.
+Our research opportunities are collaborative and multi-disciplinary and include eight multi-disciplinary research centers funded by the National Science Foundation, National Institutes of Health, and Department of Energy, and medical, pharmaceutical, and materials research in collaboration with the University’s world-class Medical School and other top-ranked science and engineering programs in the College of Science & Engineering.

 In addition to academics and research, students are invited to become engaged with student organizations, department committees, and outreach.